kevinobee/pioneer-windows-development-environment/README.md

 ## Vagrantfile

 In the pioneer-windows-development-environment repo, there is a file called [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/).
 Open it up and ensure the following line matches the name you provided above.

 ```ruby
 config.vm.box = {name-of-box}
 ```

 ## Provision

 Depending on what you want to be installed coming out of the gates, you might want to take a quick look at the provision scripts located in the [scripts folder](https://github.com/PioneerCode/pioneer-windows-development-environment/tree/master/scripts).
 Most of what is needed for our entire stack is already configured inside these files.
 That being said, you might have some personal preferences.
 Open each up to take a quick look and make any adjustments you see fit.

 Typically, you would want to at least open up **install-programs.ps1** and select the appropriate version of Visual Studio to be installed.
 As a default, Visual Studio 2017 Enterprise edition is provisioned.

 ### When to run scripts

 Some people will want to run scripts as provisions of ```vagrant up```, others might want to move the script files to their new VM and run them at will.
 By default, the [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/) is set to run a few scripts that I know I will always need to be run.
-If you prefer, you can comment those provision out and uncomment the "file" provision.
+If you prefer, you can comment those provision out and un-comment the "file" provision.
 The "file" provision will instead move the scripts to the ```c:\users\vagrant\documents\script```.
 This will allow you to run them whenever you see fit.

 ## Run

 Depending on your environment, run one of the following.
 Default == VirtualBox.

 ```bash
 vagrant up
 ```

 ```bash
 vagrant up --provider vmware_workstation
 ```

 ```bash
 vagrant up --provider vmware_fusion
 ```

 ```bash
 vagrant up --provider hyperv
 ```

 This will configure and create, if not already done, a guest machine for you.
 Depending on what you are installing, this will take anywhere from a minute (empty guest) to about 30 mins (default provisions) to complete.

-## Know Issues
+## Known Issues

-* SQL Server Managemnt Studio might not install.
+* SQL Server Management Studio might not install.
-  * Sometimes need to re-run ```cinst -y  sql-server-management-studio``` after the initial provision.
+  * Sometimes need to re-run ```choco install -y  sql-server-management-studio``` after the initial provision.